California Assembly passes anti-sweepstakes bill unanimously

 What the Legislation Actually Does

-The final revision specifies that prohibited operations only apply to companies that “knowingly and intentionally” run dual-currency systems.
-This ensures promotional campaigns like McDonald’s Monopoly or Starbucks Rewards remain legal while effectively outlawing certain sweepstakes platforms.
+The bill specifies that prohibited sweepstakes play applies only to operators who “knowingly and intentionally” run dual-currency systems.
+This language ensures corporate promotional campaigns remain unaffected while restricting certain online sweepstakes operators.

-Duncan warned the bill would eliminate jobs and restrict opportunities for Californians, calling it “damaging” and “poor policy.”
+Duncan warned that AB 831 would negatively impact tens of thousands of Californians, calling it “damaging” and “poor policy.”

 How This Changes California’s Gaming Landscape